 Dwarka is a sacred city because it is here Lord Vishnu slew the demon Shankhasura.
-The Puranas mention that it is among the 12 Jyotirlingas or columns of light representing Lord Shiva is located.
+The Puranas mention that it is among the 12 Jyotirlingas or columns of light representing Lord Shiva.
 The Jyotirlingas located in Dwarka is known as the Nageshwar Mahadev.
 The Jagat Mandir or Nij Mandir forms the sanctum of the Dwarkadish temple which dates back 2500 years.
 It is believed that because of damage and destruction by the sea, Dwarka has drowned six times and modern day Dwarka is therefore the seventh such city to be built in the area.

 Some of the popular attractions of this place are: